-At times you may have wondered, can you get a doctor’s note without seeing a doctor?
-In some cases, the hassle of setting up an appointment, traveling to the office, and asking for a physical note just seems like too much effort, especially when you're feeling sick.
+Sometimes, the hassle of setting up an appointment, traveling to the office, and asking for a physical note seems too much effort, especially when you're sick.

-For some, this kind of effort might not even make it worth getting the note, and you head back to work or school feeling less than your usual self.
+For some, this kind of effort may make it not worth getting the note, or even impossible if your doctor has an appointment available.

-You can talk to an online doctor and get a doctor's note through PlushCare.
-Our board certified physicians are highly trained and can diagnose your condition and prescribe any necessary medications.
+You can talk to an experienced online doctor and get a doctor's note through PlushCare.
+Our board-certified physicians are highly trained and can diagnose your condition and prescribe necessary medications.

 What is a Doctor's Note?

-A doctor’s note, otherwise known as a doctor's excuse, is a piece of paper received from a medical professional to prove that you saw a doctor.
+Otherwise known as a doctor's excuse, it is a piece of paper received from a medical professional to prove that you saw a doctor.

-Forging such a document by using a doctor's note template is illegal and unethical.
-However, it is not uncommon for people to try to use a fake doctor's note to get out of commitments at school or work.
+Using a doctor's excuse template is illegal and unethical forging such a document.
+However, it is common for people to use fake doctor's notes to get out of commitments at school or work.

-For some, you might even be showing symptoms but are unable to make an appointment in time to justify your absence.
-Whatever the case, a real doctor's note is always the smart option.
+For some, you might even be showing symptoms but cannot make an appointment in time to justify your absence.
+Whatever the case, a real doctor's excuse is always the wise option.
 Luckily now, it's the easy choice too!